puppeteer/puppeteer/docs/api.md

 #### frame.name()
 - returns: <[string]>

-Returns frame's name as specified in the tag.
+Returns frame's name attribute as specified in the tag.

+If the name is empty, returns the id attribute instead.

+Note: This value is calculated once when the frame is created, and will not update if the attribute is changed later.

 #### frame.parentFrame()
 - returns: <[Frame]> Returns parent frame, if any.
 Detached frames and main frames return `null`.